-With mock exams on the horizon for Year 11 pupils and GCSE and A Level exams coming up in the summer, the North East’s Alcohol Office, is encouraging parents to talk to their children about alcohol and how it can affect how they feel.
+With assessments and exams very much on the horizon for GCSE and A Level students, Balance is encouraging parents to talk to their children about alcohol and how it can affect the mood and motivation.

 As well as increasing the risk of accidents, injuries, smoking and drug taking, drinking can damage children’s developing brains, liver, bones and hormones, affect their performance at school, making them more tired and more likely to fall behind.
 It is linked to stress, depression and self-harming behaviour.